The “who” and the “why” should always come before the “what” and the “how” of our faith.

 The Catechism of the Catholic Church presents us with everything that is true, good, and beautiful about our Catholic Christian Faith.

-The Catechism of the Heart, its Compendium, and Catechism Notes are my personal commentaries on the Catechism of the Catholic Church.
+The Catechism of the Heart, its Summary, and Catechism Notes are my personal commentaries on the Catechism of the Catholic Church.

 Convert Classes are not just for unbaptized people or non-Catholics.
 All of us could benefit from regularly revisiting the core teachings of our faith.